Ian Levine: Becoming a songwriter and producer

 In 1973, Levine caught notice when he turned Robert Knight's "Love on a Mountain Top" into a UK Top 10 hit, leading to him assisting Dave McAleer in compiling Solid Soul Sensations the following year, which was released on the British Disco Demand label and reached No. 30 on the UK Albums Chart.
 With his father's investment, he travelled to New York City and co-produced Reaching for the Best with girl group the Exciters, which reached No. 31 on the UK Singles Chart selling 80,000 records.
 This allowed Levine to then travel to Chicago, where he auditioned and signed three unknown singers: Postman L.J.
 Johnson, Barbara Pennington, and Evelyn Thomas.
 Thomas and Johnson's debut records would both chart in the UK Top 30, ensuring them both an appearance on Top of the Pops on 19 February 1976.

 Barbara Pennington had a disco hit in the U.S. the following year with "24 Hours a Day" (No. 4 Billboard Disco Charts) as would James Wells whose "My Claim to Fame" reached the same position in 1978.
-Following a string of albums towards the end of 1979, Levine's record productions came to a halt when he had four album deals fall through due to demise of disco, leaving him indebted due to the high production costs.
+Following several albums towards the end of 1979, Levine's record production came to a halt.

 Hi-NRG and pop

-According to Levine, in 1983, the London-based record shop Record Shack offered Levine £2,000 to set up a new joint-venture record label, Record Shack Records, though Record Shack had been distributing records starting in 1980.
+According to Levine, in 1983, the London-based record shop Record Shack offered Levine £2,000 to set up a new joint-venture record label, Record Shack Records, though Record Shack had been distributing records from 1980.
 Through friend Jean-Philippe Iliesco, he used his Trident Studios, and reformed his songwriting partnership with Fiachra Trench after his three-year recording hiatus.

 The first record from the label was "So Many Men, So Little Time" by Miquel Brown, which sold two million copies and got to number 2 on the American Dance Club Songs chart.
 This was quickly followed by "High Energy" by Evelyn Thomas, Levine's biggest hit, selling more than 7 million copies worldwide.
 Several other dance singles followed, before the partnership with Record Shack ended in 1985.

 After several more releases on various labels throughout 1986, Levine set up his own Nightmare Records in December, releasing 90 Hi-NRG singles over the next three years.
-He also mixed numerous dance-pop hits for a variety of artists, including Pet Shop Boys, Bucks Fizz, Erasure, Kim Wilde, Bronski Beat, Amanda Lear, Bananarama, Tiffany, Dollar and Hazell Dean.
+He also remixed numerous dance-pop hits for a variety of artists, including Pet Shop Boys, Bucks Fizz, Erasure, Kim Wilde, Bronski Beat, Amanda Lear, Bananarama, Tiffany, Dollar and Hazell Dean.